bemble/sync-readme/README.md

 1. Add your Docker Hub credentials to "Secrets" section in your repo's settings.
 2. Docker Hub requires `user`, and `slug` to be lowercase.
 Conversion is done automatically for you, so that Github's `userName` becomes `username` when passed to Docker.
 3. `description` sets Docker Hub short description to its literal content in all cases, except when it's set to `true`, when Github repo description is used instead.
 When skipped, no change is made to Docker Hub description.
-4.  `master` branch may sometimes be broken, or change behavior.
+4.  `main` branch may sometimes be broken, or change behavior.
 It's highly recommended to always use [tags].

 [tags]: https://github.com/bemble/sync-readme/tags